mwouts/jupytext/docs/developing.md

 pip install git+https://github.com/mwouts/jupytext.git
 ```

-If you want to test Jupytext in JupyterLab 3 then you will have to build the extension for JupyterLab.
-To do so, make sure that you have a recent version of `node`, and prefix the command above with `BUILD_JUPYTERLAB_EXTENSION=1`.
+If you want only to build Jupytext core (e.g. not the JupyterLab extension) you can prefix the
+above with `HATCH_BUILD_HOOKS_ENABLE=false`.

 Finally, if you want to test a development branch, use
 ```
 pip install git+https://github.com/mwouts/jupytext.git@branch
 ```
-where `branch` is the name of the branch you want to test (again, prefix the command above with `BUILD_JUPYTERLAB_EXTENSION=1` if you want to use Jupytext within JupyterLab 3).
+where `branch` is the name of the branch you want to test.

 ## Install and develop Jupytext locally